JacobLondon/Blastn/README.md

 Mohamed El-Hadedy (Mohamed Aly)

 ## Requirements
-The current implementation is in Python 3 and uses the standard built in Python libraries.
+The first implementation will be in Python 3 and uses the standard built in Python libraries.